 It’s not new information that women are built differently from men, making one-size-fits-all PPE inherently unable to fit a woman correctly.
 Regardless of height and weight, women generally have smaller bone structure than men, with shorter, narrower hands and feet and smaller facial shapes and features.

 It is important that hard hats feature a suspension that is able to hold in place for those with wider or thinner face compositions.
-Wearing a hard hat too loose can result in a risk of vision being obscured.
+Wearing a hard hat too loose can result in a risk of vision being obscured or falling off.
 Moreover, if a woman is using protective eyewear that is sized for a man, the gaps left at her temples may allow for fragments flying from a machine to hit her eyes.
 Loose clothing items can also inhibit movement, snare on machinery, or affect one’s orientation, making it more likely to sustain injuries.
 Thus, more often than not, women forgo PPE altogether.

 Women Specific PPE